SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 -->

 Proposing a system that can be used inside Flickr to increase transparency by using an ML model to detect/flag AI-generated images for potential review and enabling auto-captioning to tag images for indexing.
+Flickr boasts of 10billion photos shared since inception with about 25million photos shared daily.
+That translates to a concurrency requirement of 300/second.
+The system we are proposing right now can handle upto 50 requests/second with the capability of scaling more.

 **Value Proposition:** The platform will be able to moderate content better and prevent misinformation using the tags provided by the model.
 Additionally, the automatic tagging mechanism can also be used in content indexing.